 A stress test is a diagnostic technique that assesses blood flow through your heart.
-Board-certified interventional and endovascular cardiologist Oghenerukevwe Odiete, MD, of Peachstate Advanced Cardiac and Endovascular (PACE), in Newnan, Georgia, uses stress tests as an invaluable tool for the diagnosis of a variety of heart conditions.
+Board-certified interventional and vascular cardiologist Oghenerukevwe Odiete, MD, of Peachstate Advanced Cardiac and Endovascular (PACE), located throughout Georgia, uses stress tests as an invaluable tool for the diagnosis of a variety of heart conditions.
 Call PACE today to find out more or schedule an appointment using the online booking form.

 A stress test is also known as an exercise stress test because it involves you doing physical activity.
 As you exercise, an EKG (electrocardiogram) records the electrical activity in your heart.

 It’s often the case that the cause of heart-related symptoms doesn’t reveal itself when you’re not doing anything.
 By increasing your heart rate with a stress test, Dr. Odiete can see any abnormalities in the way your heart’s working.

 Dr. Odiete could request a stress test to provide the information he needs to help make an accurate diagnosis of conditions like heart arrhythmias and coronary artery disease (CAD).

 You might need to undergo a stress test if you require heart surgery, to determine the optimal time for you to have your operation.
 A stress test can also provide an insight into your potential need for a heart transplant.